 Standards, Assessments and Graduation Requirements

-If adopted into rule, the standards must be implemented by the 2013-14 school year.
-The next revision of the social studies standards will be during the 2019-20 school year.
-In addition to the state social studies standards, there are standards for Literacy in History/Social Studies included in the Minnesota K-12 Academic Standards in English Language Arts (2010).
+The next review of the social studies standards will be during the 2019-2020 school year.
+In addition to the state social studies standards, there are standards for Literacy in History/Social Studies included in the 2010 Minnesota K-12 Academic Standards in English Language Arts.

 There is no state test for social studies; school districts create their own assessments to measure student progress on the social studies standards.
-Graduation requirements for social studies states that all students are required to satisfactorily complete three-and-a-half credits of social studies, including U.S. history, geography, government and citizenship, world history and economics.
+Graduation requirements for social studies state that all students are required to satisfactorily complete three and one-half (3.5) credits of social studies, including U.S. history, geography, government and citizenship, world history and economics sufficient to satisfy all of the academic standards in social studies.
 Read more on the graduation requirements page.

 The Center for Social Studies Education (CSSE) was established in 2009 as a partnership between the Minnesota Department of Education and the Minnesota Historical Society.
-The CSSE maintains a website that has many resources for social studies educators at all grade levels.
+The CSSE maintains a regularly updated calendar of events related to social studies, as well as lesson plans and other resources for social studies instruction, curriculum, and assessment for social studies educators at all grade levels.
 The CSSE also coordinates professional development with seven statewide social studies-related professional organizations.
 Visit the CSSE website to join the network, or explore resources for each of the social studies disciplines.

 Recognition and Awards Programs